 Creditors buy information about consumers from the major credit bureaus, including Experian, Equifax, and TransUnion.

-In addition to collecting your financial information to help lenders and credit card companies make decisions when evaluating your application, the bureaus also sell that same information to lenders and other creditors who want to send targeted offers to consumers.
+Credit bureaus collect your financial information to help lenders and credit card companies make decisions when evaluating your application.
+They also sell that same information to lenders and other creditors who want to send targeted offers to consumers.

 They can tailor their offers based on specific credit criteria they know about you, including your credit score and anything else that appears on your credit report.